marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_026.png)

-Image from "Scalable Ambient Occlusion for Molecular Visualisation" by Gary Mcgowan et al.

 Since the occlusion term is divided by $n$, we compute the average occlusion for point $\mathbf{x}$, which is nothing more than a value in the range [0; 1] that represents how much "stuff" is blocking the light reaching point $\mathbf{x}$.

 This is what the occlusion term looks like: